mseminatore/ann/README.md

 * **logic** - a simple linear regression model for AND, OR, NOR logic
 * **digit5x7** - multi-class image classification model for learning 5x7 character digits
-* **save_test** - demonstrates loading and testing a pre-trained model file
+* **save_test** - demonstrates loading and testing a pre-trained text model file
+* **save_test_binary** - demonstrates loading and testing a pre-trained binary model file
 * **mnist** - model for the MNIST datasets (digit or fashion)

-> Note that logic is not able to learn XOR.
+> Note that **logic** is not able to learn XOR.
 That is because XOR is not
 > a linearly separable function and therefore it cannot be learned using
 > a linear regression model.
-For XOR, a model with a hidden layer is required.
+For XOR, a network with a hidden layer is required.

 The **logic** sample is a simple linear regression model with no hidden layer.
 It optionally takes the name of dataset on the command line.